gwstaten/wordl/README.md

 Num of required unique for each step (0 for no requirement)?
 5
 New best prints (y / n)? y
-Forced include letters (y / n)? n
+Update print frequency (0 for no update prints)?
+0 Forced include letters (y / n)? n

 Find best (f), list (l), guess (g), rate (a), restart with same settings (r), or exit (e)?